mbarcia/CSV-Payments-PoC/docs/guide/orchestrator-services.md

 # Creating Orchestrator Services

-This guide explains how to create orchestrator services using the Pipeline Framework, which coordinate and execute the complete pipeline of backend services.
+This guide explains how to create orchestrator services using The Pipeline Framework, which coordinate and execute the complete pipeline of backend services.

 ## Overview